Ravens bully the Steelers in the first half and don’t look back in 28-14 wild-card victory

 Jackson meanwhile was electric as only he can be.
 He rushed 15 times for 81 yards while also completing 16 of 21 passes for 175 yards and two touchdowns.
 The rowdy 70,000 fans at M&T Bank Stadium routinely serenaded their star with chants of “M-V-P!” and it’s hard to make the case that anyone else is truly better than the dual-threat quarterback when he’s on top of his game.

-Jackson said after the game that Henry reminded him of Lighting McQueen from the movie “Cars.”
+Jackson said after the game that Henry reminded him of Lightning McQueen from the movie “Cars.”

 “You know when Lightning McQueen just flying, flashing past?”
 Jackson said.
 “That’s how Derrick looks when he’s passing all those guys.
 And it look like a movie, bro.”